 2. Buckwheat flour

-We have sprouted buckwheat in our raw cakes bases, it helps us to get a crunchy beautiful texture!
+We use sprouted buckwheat in our raw cake base, as it helps us get a crunchy and beautiful texture!

 Stay tuned for a new and easy buckwheat recipe coming next week!